drand/website/docs/operator/drand-cli.md

 - `drand util status` gets the status of many modules of a running network on the local node.
 - `drand util migrate` runs the migration required the multi-beacon folder structure on the local node.
 - `drand util ping` sends a ping to the local `drand` daemon and prints its status.
+- `drand util remote-ping` attempts to ping the node at the given address to see if it's up and running.
+It accepts a group file as input.
 - `drand util backup` backs up the primary drand database of a running network to a secondary location..
 - `drand util self-sign` signs the public identity of a running network.
 Needed for backward compatibility with previous versions.
 - `drand util reset` deletes all distributed information (group file, key share, random beacon state, etc) from a network on the local node.
 It